cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - tentative support for RAIN textures for objects, terrain and transfers
 - dynamic terrain and scenery loading strategy (useful for slower computers)
 - enable customized tooltips for cabview controls, by adding a Label ( "string" ) line in the cabview control block in the .cvf file, by Jindrich
-- NEW: bug fix for https://bugs.launchpad.net/or/+bug/1918921 Crash on restoring in timetable mode
+- bug fix for https://bugs.launchpad.net/or/+bug/1919337 In activities after midnight boarding times are not respected
-- NEW: bug fox for http://www.elvastower.com/forums/index.php?/topic/34926-turntable-problems/page__p__269128#entry269128 , by mbm_OR
+- Bug fix for https://bugs.launchpad.net/or/+bug/1919354 In isolated locos rear brakeman view is not available
+- NEW: removed update links in main menu window